ASURA-FDPS-ML: Star-by-star Galaxy Simulations Accelerated by Surrogate Modeling for Supernova Feedback: Introduction

 \section{Introduction}

 Supernovae (SNe) are powerful events that release an immense amount of energy into the ambient ISM ($\sim 10^{51}$ erg).
-This energy release results in immediate heating, and delayed momentum input into the ambient ISM drives turbulence and aids star formation regulation in the turbulent ISM \citep[e.g.,][for reviews]{Somerville+15, Naab+17}.
-Thus, SNe significantly impact galaxy evolution, incorporating processes like gravity, hydrodynamics, radiation, star formation, and chemical reactions.
+This energy release results in immediate heating and delayed momentum input into the ambient ISM, driving turbulence and aiding star formation regulation in the turbulent ISM \citep[e.g.,][for reviews]{Somerville+15, Naab+17}.
+While SNe strongly dominate the energy budget for galaxy formation and evolution, the evolution of galaxies also involves complex interactions among gravity, hydrodynamics, radiation, star formation, and chemical reactions.
 Given the complicated interplay among these processes, numerical methods have been commonly employed to study galaxy formation and evolution.